 - Smaller meals may be helpful, as may avoiding foods which you find make the reflux worse.

 If changing your lifestyle does not help, you may need medication.
 Medicines which reduce the action or production of stomach acid may help.
-The most effective medicines are proton pump inhibitors.
-Proton pump inhibitors often used are omeprazole or lansoprazole.
+The most effective medicines are proton pump inhibitors (PPIs).
+PPIs often used are omeprazole or lansoprazole.
 If these do not suit you, other pills such as ranitidine or antacids may be used.
-You may need to take these for many years.
-Some people find they can take them as needed rather than every single day.
+Recent studies have raised questions about whether long-term PPIs are linked to stomach cancer.
+More research is needed.
+The current advice is to take PPIs at the lowest dose and for the shortest period of time possible; some people find they can get by taking them occasionally rather than every day.
+However, if other medicines do not help and your symptoms cause persistent problems, you should carry on with them for as long as required.

 Rarely, a hiatus hernia causes severe symptoms of reflux which are not helped so well with medication.
 Therefore, an operation is occasionally advised.
 It may also be advisable if you cannot tolerate the medication for some reason.
 During this operation the stomach is put back into the correct position and the weakened diaphragm muscle around the lower gullet (oesophagus) is tightened.
 The operation is usually done these days using a laparoscope (a telescope inserted into the stomach).
 The operation quite often needs repeating in due course.